jpvetterli/args/README.md

     keys=[user=usr password=$PASS]
   ]
 ```
-With package args, both examples are handled without any application logic.
+With package args, both examples are handled with minimal application logic.

 Parameters are defined in one-liners, with synonyms, documentation, and other
 configuration details.
 Values are directly taken into simple variables, arrays